 Troubles With Leadership

-Even before the service was acquired by Twitter, there was significant talk of personal clashes between the founders and friction at the very top of the management chain.
+Even before Twitter acquired the service, there was significant talk of personal clashes between the founders and friction at the very top of the management chain.
 After the acquisition, these issues were not addressed, and subsequently, two of the founders left the service within a year, while the third was let go by the Twitter board.

 Lack of Support from its New Owners

-After acquiring Vine for about $30 million, one would expect that Twitter had big plans for the service.
+After acquiring Vine for about $30 million in 2012, one would expect that Twitter had big plans for the service.
 However, what followed the acquisition was several changes in leadership, which led to a high turnover of personnel as well as a lack of coordinated vision on which direction to take the platform.

 What Is the Vine App?